isomerpages/moe-standrewssec/_co-curricular-activities/Sports & Games/Squash.md

 variant: tiptap
 ---
 <h2>Squash</h2>
-<p>Squash has remained a steadfast CCA in St. Andrew’s School (Secondary)
+<p>Squash has remained a steadfast CCA in St Andrew’s School (Secondary)
 over the years.
 In the mid-1980s, the late Mr. Harry Tan, then Principal, expressed his intention to build a squash court in the new campus at Potong Pasir—now the site of SAJC.
 Though that vision did not come to fruition,